bus710/dart-zig-interop/README.md

 - https://dart.dev/interop/c-interop
 - https://github.com/dart-lang/samples/ffi

-This repo repeats the same as the examples, but for Dart and Zig FFI.
+This repo repeats the same as the Dart-C FFI examples, but for the Dart-Zig FFI.

 Used versions as of Feb 2024:
 - Zig SDK: 0.12.0-dev.2250
-- Dart SDK: 3.4.0-00.0.dev
+- Dart SDK: 3.4.0-00.0.dev (Flutter 3.19.0-0.3.pre)
+- Debian Sid

 <br/>